-Value: 50% Date: 3 April
+Value: 50% Date: 31 March Length: 15-20 pages

-Length: 20-25 pages

-Assignment: Students will undertake a major revision and expansion of their major research papers.
+Assignment: Students will undertake a major revision of their research papers.
 This draft process will allow students to learn to revise, expand, and improve upon their own work.
 Once submitted, the papers will be regraded and will receive extensive feedback.
+If the final grade on the essay is higher than the first draft, only the final grade will be used to determine the course mark.